-Temperature program: 200 to 220°C, at 5°C/min

-220°C for 16 minutes 220 to 235°C, at 5°C/min 235°C for 7 minutes 235 to 330°C, at 5°C/min
+Temperature program: 200 to 220°C, at 5°C/min 220°C for 16 minutes 220 to 235°C, at 5°C/min 235°C for 7 minutes

+235 to 330°C, at 5°C/min

-- 9.1.1.1.2 All portions of the column that connect the HRGC to the ion source shall remain at or above the interface temperature specified above during analysis to preclude condensation of less-volatile compounds. - 9.1.2 High-Resolution Mass Spectrometer - 9.1.2.1 Prior to analyzing the calibration solutions, blanks, samples, and QC samples, obtain an HRMS Selected Ion Current Profile (SICP), of each analyte at the specified two exact m/z's and at \$ 10,000 resolving power by injecting an authentic standard of the CDDs/CDFs, either singly or as part of a mixture in which there is no interference between closely eluted components.
-The total cycle time for each Selected Ion Monitoring (SIM) descriptor must be # 1 second, including the sum of all the ion dwell times and voltage reset time. - 9.1.2.2 The analysis time for CDDs/CDFs may exceed the long-term mass stability of the mass spectrometer.
-Because the instrument is operated in the high-resolution mode, mass drifts of a few ppm (e.g., 5 ppm in mass) can have serious adverse effects on instrument performance.
+- 9.1.1.1.2 All portions of the column that connect the HRGC to the ion source shall remain at or above the interface temperature specified above during analysis to preclude condensation of less-volatile compounds. - 9.1.2 High Resolution Mass Spectrometer (HRMS) - 9.1.2.1 Prior to analyzing the calibration solutions, blanks, samples, and QC samples, obtain an HRMS Selected Ion Current Profile (SICP), of each analyte at the specified two exact mass-to-charge ratios (m/z's) and at \$ 10,000 resolving power by injecting an authentic standard of the CDDs/CDFs, either singly or as part of a mixture in which there is no interference between closely eluted components.
+The total cycle time for each Selected Ion Monitoring (SIM) descriptor must be # 1 second, including the sum of all the ion dwell times and voltage reset time. - 9.1.2.2 The analysis time for CDDs/CDFs may exceed the long-term mass stability of the Mass Spectrometer (MS).
+Because the instrument is operated in the high resolution mode, mass drifts of a few ppm (e.g., 5 ppm in mass) can have serious adverse effects on instrument performance.
 Therefore, a mass-drift correction is mandatory and a lock-mass m/z from perfluorokerosene (PFK) is used for drift correction.
 The lock-mass m/z is dependent on the exact m/z's monitored within each descriptor.
 The level of PFK metered into the HRMS during analyses should be adjusted so that the amplitude of the most intense selected lock-mass m/z signal (regardless of the descriptor number) does not exceed 10% of the full-scale deflection for a given set of detector parameters.
-Under those conditions, sensitivity changes that might occur during the analysis can be more effectively monitored.

-- 9.1.2.3 If the HRMS has the capability to monitor resolution during the analysis, it is acceptable to terminate the analysis when the resolution falls below 10,000 to save re-analysis time.
-The GC run should be complete to allow elution of OCDD and OCDF. - 9.2 HRGC/HRMS System Performance Check - 9.2.1 Summary of HRGC/HRMS System Performance Check - 9.2.1.1 The HRGC/HRMS system performance check consists of three parts:
+Under those conditions, sensitivity changes that might occur during the analysis can be more effectively monitored. - 9.1.2.3 If the HRMS has the capability to monitor resolution during the analysis, it is acceptable to terminate the analysis when the resolution falls below 10,000 to save re-analysis time.
+The GC run should be complete to allow elution of octachlorinated dibenzo-p-dioxin (OCDD) and octachlorinated dibenzofuran (OCDF).

-a) the HRMS system must be tuned to meet the minimum static resolving power, using a suitable calibrant such as PFK; the resolution of the HRGC system must be verified by the analyses of b) the Window Defining Mixture (WDM), and c) the isomer specificity check.
+- 9.2 High Resolution Gas Chromatograph/High Resolution Mass Spectrometer (HRGC/HRMS) System Performance Check - 9.2.1 Summary of HRGC/HRMS System Performance Check - 9.2.1.1 The HRGC/HRMS system performance check consists of three parts: a) the HRMS system must be tuned to meet the minimum static resolving power, using a suitable calibrant such as PFK; the resolution of the HRGC system must be verified by the analyses of b) the descriptor switching times set using the Window Defining Mixture (WDM), and c) the resolution verified by the analysis of the Isomer Specificity Check.

-NOTE: The WDM and isomer specificity check solutions may be combined into a single solution [Column Performance Solution (CPS)], provided that the combined solution contains the isomers needed to determine that the criteria for analysis are met (see Table 5).
+NOTE: The WDM and Isomer Specificity Check solutions may be combined into a single solution [Column Performance Solution (CPS)], provided that the combined solution contains the isomers needed to determine that the criteria for analysis are met (see Table 5).